You can listen to your video document's audio by previewing the document. Press the Play button in the timeline controls.

-- Current decibel level, shown as coloured bars
+- Current decibel level, shown as colored bars

-- Most recent maximum level (reset every 1.5 seconds), shown as yellow lines past the coloured bars
+- Most recent maximum level (reset every 1.5 seconds), shown as yellow lines past the colored bars

 - Clipping indicator, shown as red indicators at the end of the peak meter; these remain visible throughout playback if the decibel level ever exceeds the maximum

 Peak meters are only active during preview playback.

 Adjust audio volume